 With daily sessions on theme and character, pupils aged 3-25 experienced the world of the play according to their needs and interests, with the aim of developing their communication skills, imagination and confidence.
 Exploring the sensory world of the sea, discovering the monster’s cave and creating magical spells led to playful interactions and enjoyment for the young people across the project.

 The chants of “Aye Aye Captain” and “Ban Ban Caliban” filled the school.
 In a unique culmination of the project every class performed their own show.

 Rushmere Case Study

 “He came to us as a selective mute, and he’s discovered his lion’s voice.
 Through using the drama, he’s developed his voice.”
 Teacher, Rushmere Hall Primary School

 Over a period of two terms in 2017, Coram SSF collaborated with Rushmere Hall School, a Primary School in Ipswich with a specialist Speech and Language hub.
 The project was themed around A Midsummer Night’s Dream and focused on young people with identified speech, language and communication difficulties.

 Workshops took place every two weeks throughout both terms, each one focusing on an element of Shakespeare’s world as well as a speech, language and communication aim.
 Students delved into the setting for the play (a magical forest) using soundscapes, word and action.
 They also helped each other to find their way when they were lost in the woods, discovered a group of actors trying to put on a play in the forest and explored the theme of fairies.

 The whole process helped to enhance pupils’ communication skills and emotional literacy as well as building confidence, ending in a celebratory promenade performance.

-For more information and bookings contact our Workshop Officer, Louise email@example.com, or find a time to speak with a member of our team by clicking the button below.
+For more information and bookings contact our Senior Workshops Officer, Jessica email@example.com, or find a time to speak with a member of our team by clicking the button below.